manofgod747/The-Fundamental-Principles-of-Law/README.md

 ### Positive Dualism
 Law gives rights, not prohibitions.
 Prohibitions are implied by the negation of rights.

-**Man** is hereby defined as all living human beings.
-Man, woman, or child.

 ## Constitution
 § 1